 [R has both a lowess() function and the more general loess() function.
 The lowess() function does smoothing in one dimension only, while loess() will handle multi-dimensional smoothing.
 For technical details of lowess() and loess(), see Cleveland (1981), and references given in that paper.]

-change in fuel usage (miles per gallon) with displacement (disp).
-Code is:
+Figure 5.7: Plot showing change in fuel usage (miles per gallon) with displacement (disp).